marta-tatiana/task01/README.md

 875 000 * 210 ~= 184 000 000 bytes ~= 184 000 kB ~= 184 MB.

 ##Complexity
-Adding a word and incrementing its hit is O(2n), where n is the length of the word.
+Adding a word and incrementing its hit has a complexity of O(n), where n is the length of the word.
 Reading a list of autocompletions has a complexity of O(n), where n is the length of the prefix.

 #API assumptions: